Disclosure

 ✅ What I Like

-- The 4K front video is super sharp, and the 170-degree view captures a lot of the road.
+- The 4K front video quality is excellent, and the 170-degree view captures a lot of the road.

 ❌ What Could Be Better

-- The 12-inch screen is large and can feel a bit overwhelming in a compact car.
+- The 12-inch screen is massive and can feel overwhelming or block your view in a smaller car.

 ⚖️ How Does It Compare?

 I wanted to see how the WOLFBOX G850 PRO stacks up against other popular dash cams.
-I chose its own upgraded sibling and a top-rated traditional dash cam to give you a clear picture of your options.
+I chose its own upgraded sibling and a well-rated traditional dash cam to show you the main trade-offs.

 - [Front 4K and Rear 2.5K] G900 PRO rear view mirror camera captures every...